 5. Turn ON power – While keeping both covers up AND the grey lever.
 Yes, keep them UP while starting your printer…

-6. Wait for the printer to start making mechanical sounds and as soon as you see, or hear, the carriage wagon (which hold the ink cartridges) start moving – QUICKLY close down the grey handle and the top covers.
+6. Wait for the printer to start making mechanical sounds, and as soon as you see, or hear, the carriage wagon (which holds the ink cartridges) start moving – QUICKLY close down the grey handle and the top covers.

 6b.
-You could just slam the top lid down (see video below) which closes everything below but there is a risk the grey handle will not go down completely and get stuck while moving.
+You could just slam the top lid down (see video below), which closes everything below, but there is a risk the grey handle will not go down completely and get stuck while moving.
 If this happens, turn off the printer and slide the ink cartridge wagon to the middle with your hand (it’s really easy and you will not damage the motor).
-Start over from number 1 instruction and be quicker this time.
+Start over from the number 1 instruction and be quicker this time.

 7. Let the printer STAY ON.
 Don’t turn it off now!

 Your Cannon PIXMA MP640 printer should now start normally and be ready for printing!

 Yeah, I know.
 This is a really strange solution, BUT IT WORKS!

 How do you enter service mode on Canon printers?

 At least on the Canon MP640, but probably many other Canon printers too, you can enter the service mode by: